AmpersandTarski/Ampersand/docs/guides/installing-ampersand.md

-ROLE User MAINTAINS "Please click on 'Registration' to specify your name" RULE "Please click on 'Registration' to specify your name": "_SESSION"[SESSION] |- sessionMyName;sessionMyName~ VIOLATION (TXT "You can find the 'Registration' item in the navigationbar (top of the screen).")
+ROLE User MAINTAINS "Please click on 'Registration' to specify your name" RULE "Please click on 'Registration' to specify your name": "_SESSION"[SESSION] |- sessionMyName;sessionMyName~ VIOLATION (TXT "You can find the 'Registration' item in the navigation bar (top of the screen).")

 INTERFACE Registration: "_SESSION"[SESSION] cRud BOX<TABLE>
    [ "My name is" : sessionMyName cRUd